Biography

 She launched urgent actions, wrote articles for Arabic (e.g., al-nnas, ahewar, droob) and Kurdish (e.g., Kaniya-spi, yek-dem, welate-me) print and online (e.g., hekar, musanadah, thefreesyria) newspapers, gave seminars, and took part in panel discussions on topics, such as human rights, women's rights, international conventions, and the duality of peace and war.
 While reflecting on the challenges and lessons learned, she remained optimistic about the high level of engagement observed.
 Consequently, she was able to mobilise civil society activists, which led to increased participation in politics and human rights dialogues.
 In 1999, she was voted the MENA region's most prominent blogger (elected among Arabic and Arabic-speaking bloggers from around the world).
 She conferred the title of "Queen" blogger for two terms after which she declined a reelection.

-A few years later, she helped Amnesty International to develop a blog on control arms in order to raise awareness about conventional arms and to publish some photos of the first regional conference on a possible Arms Trade Treaty.
+A few years later, she helped Amnesty International develop a blog on control arms in order to raise awareness about conventional arms and to publish some photos of the first regional conference on a possible Arms Trade Treaty.
 The goal was to highlight the importance of having an effective and a legally-binding treaty on arms trade.
 The Web Team and the International Secretariat of Amnesty International thanked Widad for her efforts in support of Amnesty's campaigns.

 Senior Lobbyist at UN: The 3 International Agreements